Bug report #8386

 If you zoom out, the memory is free again.
 If you zoom in too much, memory gets too high, and you have to kill the process.

-#4 Updated by Nathan Woodrow about 7 years ago
+#4 Updated by Nathan Woodrow over 7 years ago

 I don't see the memory issue on windows but when I do zoom in I see